How Well Are State-Dependent Local Projections Capturing Nonlinearities?

 as $\omega_u(u) = \operatorname{Cov}\left(\mathbbm{1}\left\{u_t \geq u\right\}, u_t\right)/ \Var\left(u_t\right)$: (a) is symmetric around $0$ if $u_t$ is symmetrically distributed around 0, (b) integrates to 1.
 For $h=0,$ the marginal effect is constant, i.e., $\Psi_h^{\prime}(u)=\sigma$ for all $u$.
 This is because the second-order effect on $y_{t+h}$ arises from the quadratic term $s_{t+h-1}^2$, and $u_t$ influences this term only starting from $h=1$ onwards.
 Therefore, $u_t$ affects $y_t$ solely through the first-order term $(1+\gamma s_{t-1})\sigma u_t$ and we have $\beta_0 = \sigma.$ These results coincide with what we found in our previous calculation.

-The key insight behind this result is that the marginal second-order effects of positive and negative shocks cancel out when the causal weight function is symmetric, i.e., $\omega_u(u)=\omega_u(-u).$ In our setting, this symmetry arises under the assumption that shock $u_t$ is symmetrically distributed around zero.
+The key insight, echoing the discussion in \citet{GoncalvesEtAl2025}, is that the marginal second-order effects---an odd function of the shock---cancels between positive and negative shocks when the causal weight function is symmetric, i.e., $\omega_u(u)=\omega_u(-u).$ In our setting, this symmetry arises under the assumption that shock $u_t$ is symmetrically distributed around zero.
 Do empirical shock measures satisfy this symmetry condition?
 KP estimate causal weight functions for a range of identified shocks in the literature.
-Several well-cited shock measures—such as the government spending shock in \cite{BlanchardPerotti2002}, the monetary policy shock in \cite{RomerRomer2010}, and the technology shock in \cite{Fernald2014}—exhibit approximately symmetric distributions.
+Several well-cited shock measures---such as the government spending shock in \cite{BlanchardPerotti2002} and the technology shock in \cite{Fernald2014}---exhibit approximately symmetric distributions.
 In contrast, other shocks, such as the military news shock in \cite{Ramey2011}, display extreme fat-tailed or asymmetric properties.
 For the former class of shocks, one should be cautious when using a purely linear LP to capture nonlinear effects, whereas for the latter, a linear LP may still provide a reasonable summary of the overall nonlinear response.

 \begin{remark}

 If the true DGP features not only second-order dynamics but also third-order effects, then the linear LP estimates will provide a causal summary of the first- and third-order effects while missing the second-order effects.
 This occurs because the marginal third-order effects do not integrate to zero, i.e. $\int_{\mathbb{R}} \omega_u(u) u^2 \ d u \neq 0$, unlike the second-order effects. \end{remark}